Part One of the CCNR Final Submission to the

 On the one hand, the proponents of nuclear power see it as a technology which is both inevitable and admirable, and they regard those who oppose it as uninformed, overly fearful, or retrograde.
 They see nuclear power as being entirely comparable to other technologies, and they feel quite comfortable in comparing the risks from nuclear power with other risks to which society is already subjected.
 They have a supreme confidence in the ability of science and technology to solve any problems that might arise.
 They have a great respect for the mechanistic laws of cause and effect, and believe that it is along our present trajectory that we as a society must continue, while other societies which are less technologically advanced must follow in our wake.
 They cannot see any force which is likely to deflect us from our present trajectory safely onto another trajectory.

 Critics of nuclear power, on the other hand, tend to see the future as a multi-branching tree of possibilities, full of choices.
 They consider that the greatest responsibility which we as individuals have in our society is to participate in the task of choosing a direction for the future.
 They feel that, if badly abused, nuclear power could cast a very dark cloud over all of those possible futures by bringing about extensive radioactive contamination of the earth.
 This could occur as a result of accident, stupidity, incompetence, carelessness, corruption, malice, greed, or some combination of these.
 In addition, nuclear power could be instrumental in brutally and irreversibly cutting off those futures altogether, if it is diverted to warlike purposes.
 Obviously, such powerful instruments are not to be treated lightly.
-Knowing the danger, we do not normally keep loaded guns in our homes.
+Knowing the dangers, we do not normally stock loaded guns or high explosives in our homes.

-Nuclear power should be considered as a last resort.
+Most nuclear critics believe that nuclear power should be considered as a last resort.
 We must do everything in our power to seek out safer and more sustainable patterns of producing and using energy.
 If that necessitates achieving a steady state society which will continue to grow in quality rather than quantity, so much the better.
 Perhaps it is time to stop growing and start blossoming.
 The necessary changes can be brought about by cooperation, will power, determination, and leadership, involving the general public as well as the professionals in our society.

 It is impossible to understand the nuclear debate without understanding the different world views which underlie the two sides of that debate.
 World views cannot be captured in graphs or charts, any more than mathematical axioms can be logically deduced.
-Different world views correspond to different visions of reality -- or, if you like, different axiomatic systems which lead to mutually contradictory conclusions, even though each is logical, consistent, and coherent in itself.
+Different world views correspond to different visions of reality -- or, if you like, different axiomatic systems which lead to mutually contradictory conclusions, even though each seems logical, consistent, and coherent in itself.
 All of the great and monumental turning points in the evolution of scientific thought have involved a choice between world views -- the old gives way to the new, and what was once considered as unshakable dogma becomes just another useful insight that has since been superseded by more profound insights.